Azeez1205/McDonalds-Financial-Analysis/README.md

 ## Notes
 This model was created for learning and portfolio purposes.
 Forecasts are based on simplified assumptions and should not be interpreted as investment advice.

+The model remains under active review.
+Errors identified through ongoing testing will be corrected as further refinements are made.

 ## 📂 Repository Contents
 `McDonalds.xlsx` — Integrated financial model
 Individual documents for each model.